jquast/blessed/docs/examples.rst

 -------------------
 https://github.com/jquast/blessed/blob/master/bin/cnn.py

-This program uses BeautifulSoup_ and requests_ to fetch the cnn website and display news article titles using the :meth:`~.Terminal.link` method, so that they may be clicked.
+This program uses 3rd-party BeautifulSoup and requests library to fetch the cnn website and display news article titles using the :meth:`~.Terminal.link` method, so that they may be clicked.

 .. _detect-multibyte.py: